EeraboinaKeerthi/Delivery_Duration_Prediction/README.md

 Scaling is essential for MLP but has minimal effect on tree-based models.
 Random Forest showed overfitting and needs hyperparameter tuning.

+Conclusions:
+Best RMSE is 2033 sec (~34 minutes).
+A 34-minute average error is too high → Many deliveries could be late by 30-40 minutes.
+Customers expect 5-10 min accuracy, not 30+ min delays.
+Conclusion: The model does not fully meet business goals because RMSE is too high.
+RMSE should be below ~900-1200 seconds (15-20 minutes) for practical use.
+If the model is consistently off by 30+ minutes, customers will lose trust in ETAs.

 Fine Tuning:
 Fine-tune hyperparameters for LGBM and XGBoost (Grid Search, Bayesian Optimization).